umakantsharmacedcoss/developer-documentation/source/includes/_plugin_extending_reports.md

 #### Defining the Report

 Defining the report is done through the `ReportEvents::REPORT_ON_BUILD` event.
-This is where the addon will define the context of the report, available columns for table data, and available graphs.
+This is where the plugin will define the context of the report, available columns for table data, and available graphs.
 See the code example's `onReportBuilder` for details.

 #### Generate the QueryBuilder

 The `ReportEvents::REPORT_ON_GENERATE` event is dispatched when a report is to be generated and displayed.
-In this function, the addon should define the QueryBuilder object used to generate the table data.
+In this function, the plugin should define the QueryBuilder object used to generate the table data.

 Use `$event->checkContext()` to determine if the report requested is the subscribers report.